As a parent, you must already know that children nowadays don't play outside a lot compared to back in your days.

 This swing set appears to not only be fun but really functional.
 So let’s say you want to go solar.
 Let’s be real, I think most of probably hope to one day get there.

 But this swing set now gives you an additional space to store your solar panels while they collect energy.
-And it looks like a space your kids could enjoy too.
+And it looks like space your kids could enjoy too.

 22. The Mega Outdoor Jungle Gym